 One of the leading causes for declination is that there is not enough time.
 With every passing year, leisure time decreases for the average Canadian.
 As a result, shortage of time will lead to a change in priorities.
 The time left to spare is typically dedicated to work, household work, or other activities altogether.
 For children, the amount of time their parents have to dedicate and commit to their child’s interest in sports is also a big factor.

 The second leading cause is a loss of interest.
 The people in an individual’s life will also shift their interests and activities.
 If there is no role-model or real sport motivator in one's early life, there is a greater chance that they may slowly disconnect the emotional attachment they have from playing a sport.
 If parents are uninterested or have a lazy attitude towards playing sports, it will ultimately influence the child's views on sports participation starting from a young age.
 What happens then?
-The child puts away his ball, hockey stick, bat, whatever it may be, and changes their interests.
+The child puts away their ball, hockey stick, bat, whatever it may be, and changes their interests.

-Another cause is too competitive.
+Another cause is some sports are too competitive.
 Almost 73% of Canadians argue that sports have become too competitive and less about the fun (Strashin, 2016).
 Kids are more likely to resign from playing their favourite sport due to the outbreak of disputes, not feeling good enough, or even bullying they may receive from other players.

 The last major contributing factor are the costs of participating in a sport.
 This is heavily dependent on the household income as it is correlated to the ability to afford.
 Commonly, playing a sport is not prioritized over other necessities.
 To get an idea of how much some activities costs read this article.